cysouw/diathesis/text/c03_summaryDia.md

 ### *Ergebnisakkusativ* {#sec:summary-resultatakkusativ}

 The unmarked ~~Ergebnisakkusativ~~ (full discussion in [@sec:case-accusative-addition]) is highly similar to the ~~Optionaler Akkusativ~~ diathesis ([@sec:summary-optionaler-akkusativ]), but in reverse.
 In both diatheses, the same verb can be used with and without an accusative argument (a phenomenon sometimes called 'labile' or 'ambitransitive').
-The special characteristics of the verbs in this section, like *laufen* 'to walk, to run' [@next], is that they are (a) basically intransitive and (b) the accusative represents the result of the intransitive action.
+The special characteristics of the verbs in this section, like *laufen* 'to walk, to run' [@next], is that they are (a) basically intransitive and (b) the accusative represents the added result of the intransitive action.
 The difference between such an unmarked added accusative (*Ergebnisakkusativ*, this section) and an unmarked dropped accusative (*Optionaler Akkusativ*, [@sec:summary-optionaler-akkusativ]) is arguably small, and it remains to be seen whether this separation can be backed up by further distinguishing grammatical characteristics.

 ::: ex
 a.
 Er läuft.